BrightspaceUILabs/page-load-progress/README.md

 ### Starting & Finishing

-The progress bar can be started, restarted and finished using its JavaScript API's `start()` and `finish()` methods.
+Progress can be started, restarted and finished using its JavaScript API's `start()` and `finish()` methods.
 Make sure you wait for the `WebComponentsReady` event before interacting with it.

 ```javascript
 window.addListener('WebComponentsReady', function() {